Phytonutrients are essential nutrients for health

 Think of toxin exposure kind of like antagonizing an older sibling.
 It’s fun for a few seconds but then there are consequences that are usually not so fun — especially if you do it often.
 A good example is smoking.

-Smoking is one of those things that might feel good for the few seconds while you do it but has big health consequences later.
-Some experts believe pesticides, sun and sugar are also toxic to the body.
-So do what you can to limit your exposure to those things as well as to metals, environmental toxins and high-oxygen atmospheres that may stimulate the body to over produce free radicals.
+Smoking is one of those habits that might feel good in the act but that has big health consequences later.
+Pesticides, sun and sugar are also toxic to the body so do your best to limit your exposure.
+Environmental toxins used in your home and body, metals and high-oxygen atmospheres also stimulate the body to over produce free radicals.

 2/ Phytonutrients help keep your free radical levels in check.

-Phytonutrients sounds like another word for health radicals but phytonutrients are just nutrients found in certain plants which are believed to be beneficial to human health.
+Phytonutrients sounds like a word for health radicals but phytonutrients are just nutrients found in certain plants which are believed to be beneficial to human health.